 Recently, the University of Florence has been ranked among top Italian Universities for the distribution of national research funds, and it is one of the most active Italian universities in terms of European projects and related grants.

 In the 7th Framework Programme, the EU funded about 150 projects for a total of over 40 million Euros.
 The University has also submitted several proposals with a high success rate in the framework of the Research and Innovation programme Horizon 2020 and other EU programmes.
-As of December 2019, the University of Florence has over 70 H2020 ongoing projects and more than 90 other EU projects in the field of education, cooperation and joint initiatives.
+As of December 2020, the University of Florence has over 70 H2020 ongoing projects, 23 Erasmus+ projects, 12 LIFE projects and 17 projects that have been funded under joint initiatives.
 The University also participates in several research programmes sponsored by international agencies, associations, foundations and other donors.
-The University has been granted in December 2018 the European ‘HR Excellence in Research’ award.

 Università di Pisa

-Founded in 1343, the University of Pisa is one of the most ancient and prestigious universities in Europe, counting today about 56.000 students, 1.400 faculty members and 1.500 administrative staff.
+Founded in 1343, the University of Pisa is one of the most ancient and prestigious universities in Europe, counting today about 54.000 students, 1.550 faculty members and 1.621 administrative staff.
 Organised in 20 large departments covering all subject areas, Unipi is committed to promoting high-quality research and teaching in all fields of knowledge.
-The quality of the research of Unipi is attested by a significant number of research projects funded by the European Framework Programmes (157 in FP7 and 163 so far in Horizon 2020) including eleven prestigious ERC grants won in different research fields.
+The quality of the research of Unipi is attested by a significant number of research projects funded by the European Framework Programmes (157 in FP7 and 206 so far in Horizon 2020 and other European programmes) including fourteen prestigious ERC grants won in different research fields.

 Università degli Studi di Siena